-*Tax advantages may be subject to change & depend on your individual circumstances.
+*Tax advantages may be subject to change and will depend on your individual circumstances.

 Individual Savings Accounts were introduced by the government in 1999 to encourage people to save.
 But, because of the tax benefits, the government sets a limit of how much you are able to invest in an ISA each tax year.